 - Transcripts from your current and/or previous institutions.
 Unofficial transcripts are acceptable.

-- Two names of reference (one must be from a current or a former supervisor)
+- Two names of reference (one must be from a current or a former supervisor).
+If you have letters of reference already, they can be uploaded.

 - Schedule of availability.